-13. Display mapping results in data tables (one table for each angular position).
+15. Display mapping results in data tables (one table for each angular position).

 - A. Select the angular position measurement table to display. - B. Shows the Probe number.
-Each line of the table displays the measurement for a probe at a Probe-Array's angular position. - C. Shows the measurement time, in h:m:s. - D. Shows the measurement result in MHz (NMR frequency) or Tesla.
+Each line of the table displays the measurement for a probe at a Probe-Array's angular position. - C. Shows the measurement time, in hh:mm:ss. - D. Shows the measurement result in MHz (NMR frequency) or Tesla.
 The unit is configured in the settings page (see section 4-3).
-The result is an average of N acquisitions as defined in the Measurement Range parameter box (see section 4-1). - E. Shows the standard deviation of the measurement, in ppm. - F. Shows the number of valid acquisitions for a measurement.
+The result is an average of N acquisitions as defined in the Measurement Range parameter box (see section 4-1).
+Nan (not a number) or out of limits values are shown in red. - E. Shows the standard deviation of the measurement, in ppm.
+Nan (not a number) or out of limits values are shown in red. - F. Shows the number of valid acquisitions for a measurement.
 Only the valid acquisitions are taken into account to compute the average measurement result.